The Breakdown of a Hypothetical Settlement of $100,000.00

 Legal agreements memorialize the fee between the client and their lawyer.
 Let’s take a look at a hypothetical settlement distribution.

-- Legal Fees –The legal fee will be the first amount to be taken out of the $100,000.00.
-While the fee can vary, you can expect it to be about 40 to 45% of the settlement amount.
-This amount is the way a majority of personal injury attorneys pay for their legal expertise, pay money upfront for other cases, and pay members of their staff.
-There are also many cases where this fee amount will need to be split between several firms, such as in the case where there is a referring attorney involved.
-Assuming the legal fees will be split in half for two different law firms and a contract for a 40% contingent fee, $20,000 will go to Firm A and $20,000 will go to Firm B.
+- Legal Fees –The $100,000.00 is first divided up to pay outstanding attorney’s fees.
+Attorney’s fees can vary.
+But you can expect prices of 40 to 45% of the settlement amount.
+Usually, payment of the personal injury attorneys comes from contingency fee contracts.
+This covers their legal expertise.
+Also, they pay their own money up front for other cases.
+And they also pay members of their staff to hammer away at your case.
+Also, sometimes your fee gets split between several firms.
+And this remains the case where there is a referring attorney involved.
+So here, let’s assume your legal fees will be cut in half.
+Here, the two law firms had a contract to divide a 40% contingent fee.
+So $20,000 will go to Firm A, and $20,000 will go to Firm B.

 - Legal Expenses –(At this point there is $60,000 of the $100,000.00 remaining).
-In order for claims to be prosecuted by an attorney, there are certain expenses that will be incurred.
-A few examples of legal examples would include deposition costs, expert fees, and costs for travelling.
-In some situations it can wind up costing several thousands of dollars to cover the expenses of a case.
-For this example we’ll say the expenses are $18,000.
+Your attorney will incur certain expenses.
+A few examples of legal examples would include deposition costs, expert fees, and costs for traveling.
+In some situations, it can wind up costing several thousands of dollars to cover the expenses of a case.
+For this example, we’ll say the costs are $18,000.

-- The Client’s Part – There is only $9,000 left from the beginning amount of $100,000.00 which covers lost wages, pain and suffering, the time used to file the lawsuit, and in many cases lost relationships with a significant other.
+- The Client’s Part – There is only $9,000 left from the beginning amount of $100,000.00.
+And this covers lost wages, pain, and suffering, the time used to file the lawsuit.
+Also, in many cases, it covers lost relationships with a significant other.

-It is a misconception that plaintiffs file a suit in order to get rich—A lawsuit is brought about to ensure no-one else ends up going through what they had to go through—it is not about the settlement amount.
-Communities are made to be a lot safer when plaintiffs stand their ground against those that break the law and make certain they are held liable for their actions.
+So plaintiffs don’t always file a suit to get rich.
+Sometimes these lessons make sure no-one else ends up going through what they had to go through.
+So it is not only about the settlement amount.
+Communities are safer when plaintiffs stand their ground against law breakers.